By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 3,754 homeless people in Oklahoma.

-In 2022, Southern Hills Country Club in Tulsa hosted a PGA Championship.
+In 2022, Southern Hills Country Club in Tulsa hosted one of its five PGA Championships.

-In an April 2023 report, The Sentencing Project highlighted Oklahoma's Failure to Protect law, which has "been used primarily against women" and has "sometimes resulted in survivors of abuse facing longer sentences for allegedly failing to protect their children from harm than the person who committed the abuse."
+In April 2023, a report by The Sentencing Project highlighted Oklahoma's Failure to Protect law, which has been used primarily against women, sometimes resulting in survivors of abuse facing longer sentences.

 In June 2023, Oklahoma and Kansas state officials began seeking federal approval and funding to extend the Heartland Flyer from Oklahoma City to Newton, Kansas.

-In November 2023, KDOT said the Heartland Flyer service would start in 2029 if approved, but could begin sooner were the project to be fast tracked.
+In November 2023, KDOT said the Heartland Flyer service extension would start in 2029 if approved, but could begin sooner if fast-tracked.

 As of 2024, Oklahoma had more than 4,700 dams, about 20% of all dams in the U.S.